 Through funds generated by The Foundation for Farmworkers, East Coast Migrant Head Start Project will invest in:

-John E. Menditto serves as the President of the Foundation.
-He is the General Counsel and Director of Risk Management for East Coast Migrant Head Start Project and a graduate of the University of Virginia School of Law.
-He has been a member in good standing of the District of Columbia Bar and the New York Bar for almost thirty years.
+John E. Menditto serves as the President of The Foundation for Farmworkers, and is the Chief Legal Officer and Head Start Director of East Coast Migrant Head Start Project.
+John is a graduate of the University of Virginia School of Law and a member in good standing of the District of Columbia Bar and the New York Bar.

-Maria C. Garza is the Chief Executive Officer at East Coast Migrant Head Start Project (ECMHSP).
-East Coast Migrant Head Start Project is a non-profit organization that provides high-quality comprehensive Head Start services to farmworker families in 48 centers located in 10 different states.
+Maria C. Garza is the Chief Executive Officer of East Coast Migrant Head Start Project, a position she has held for four years.
 Maria graduated from Florida International University with a master’s degree in marketing and social media.
-She earned a bachelor’s degree from Barry University and an associated degree from Miami Dade College.
+She earned a bachelor’s degree from Barry University and an associate's degree from Miami Dade College.

-José Simón Villa, Ph.D. serves as the Secretary of the Foundation He is the Chief Executive Officer of East Coast Migrant Head Start Project.
-Dr. Villa has dedicated his career to the education field, including nine years in early childhood education, more than 25 years in higher education, and as a Program Consultant for the U.S. Department of Education.
-He received his Master of Science from the University of Oregon, and his Doctorate degree from The Ohio State University.
+José Simón Villa, Ph.D. serves as the Secretary of The Foundation for Farmworkers, and is the former Chief Executive Officer of East Coast Migrant Head Start Project.
+Dr. Villa has dedicated his career to the education field, including nine years in early childhood education, more than 25 years in higher education.
+He received his master's degree in science from the University of Oregon, and his doctorate degree from The Ohio State University.

-Anais Beddard is the manager of Strategic Accounts at Lady Moon Farms, a premier grower/shipper of organic produce on the East Coast.
-She has a Bachelor’s degree from the University of Miami.
+Anais Beddard is the Vice President of Lady Moon Farms, a premier grower and shipper of organic produce on the East Coast.
+She received a bachelor’s degree from the University of Miami.

-Daniel Edwards serves as the Global Practice Managing Partner, Private Equity, at Heidrick & Struggles, an international executive search firm.
-He received his Masters of Arts in Modern Languages from the University of Oxford.
+Daniel Edwards is a Senior Advisor at Heidrick & Struggles, an international executive search firm.
+He received his Master of Arts in Modern Languages from the University of Oxford.
+Daniel serves as a Volunteer Firefighter and Paramedic for Montgomery County, Maryland Fire and Rescue.

-Maria Jimenez serves as the Safety & Social Compliance Manger at Lipman Family Farms, America’s largest field tomato grower.
-She received her Bachelor's degree in Business from Edison Community College.
+Maria Perez is the Human Resources Manager for Lipman Family Farms, the largest field tomato grower in the United States.
+She received her bachelor's degree in business from Edison Community College.

 Community Investments